AMA UK Presents

 Similar to the iconic 1989 Bradford to London Cycle Ride, this Centenary Bicycle Ride for Peace would form part of the Centenary Celebrations of the Ahmadiyya Muslim Community UK.
 The ride will be held from Sunday 1st June 2014 to Saturday 7th June 2014.

-The cyclists will start their journey from Baitur Rahman, the northerly-situated Mosque in the City of Glasgow, and will cycle seven days to reach the largest mosque in Western Europe, the Baitul Futuh Mosque in London.
+The cyclists will start their journey from Baitur Rahman, the northerly-situated Mosque in the City of Glasgow, and will cycle seven days to reach the largest mosque in the Western Europe, the Baitul Futuh Mosque in London.
 This will constitute a total journey of 601 miles.

 Along the way the cyclists will visit 10 iconic mosques of the Ahmadiyya Muslim Community while offering thanks to the Almighty for the remarkable progress of this peaceful community.

 1. Baitul Rehman Mosque, 8 Haugh Road, Glasgow, G3 8TR (Starting point)

 2. Nasir Mosque, Brougham Terrace, Hartlepool, TS24 8EY

 3. Al-Mahdi Mosque, Rees Way, Bradford, BD3 0DZ